bigboigotsoi/Empty_Deck/README.md

 # Flash-Carder: Flash Cards on Python!

-First, you should provide Card Data from a 'Card Data' file, held in the 'Your Cards' Folder.
+First, you should provide Deck Data from a 'Deck Data' file, held in the 'Your Decks' Folder.
 You can do this in two ways.

-    Easy Way:  Replace the questions and answers in the example 'Card Data.txt' file with your own.
+    Easy Way:  Replace the questions and answers in the example 'Deck Data.txt' file with your own.

 Or: